With his deep knowledge of both electronics and truck camping, we talked to Jim Tomblin about camper batteries and truck camper electrical systems.

 “It’s not recommended that you power your refrigerator from your RV batteries since it draws over 10-amps an hour.”

 Shore or household power is 120-volts and is what we use to charge our truck camper batteries through a built-in AC to DC power converter.
 Plugging in your truck camper to shore or household AC power also allows you to power household items within your camper including hair dryers, coffee makers, microwaves, and air conditioners.

 TCM: In a truck camper, what can you run off your batteries?

 You can also charge your batteries using an internal or portable generator, or with a solar panel system.
 Again your generator will be your limiting factor.
-The little Honda 2000 provides about 13 amps continuous so you have to be aware of what you can and can't run.
+The most popular truck camper generator, the Honda eu2000i, provides about 13 amps continuous so you have to be aware of what you can and can’t run.

-TCM: How do you know how many amps your batteries are using?
+TCM: How do you know how many amps your camper batteries are using?

 TCM: If you boondock for a few days, how long will your batteries last?

 Jim: It depends on the weather you are camping in.
 In warm weather, when you don’t need anything but a small fan once in a while to move air around, two Group 24 or Group 27 batteries will last about three days.
 Just being in weather below 40 degrees will reduce your battery capacity about 20% without discharging them.
 So if you had 80 amps to play with at 70 degrees you would only have about 64 amps available at 40 degrees.
 You can go through the capacity of your batteries in one to two days.